Finding the best and safest food for your dog can be a daunting task — especially if your dog suffers from allergies or any kind of health condition.

 Talk to your veterinarian

 Before you decide on a particular dog food brand, it’s important to take your pet for regular check-ups and talk to your veterinarian about its particular needs.
-This is especially important if your pet has any type of health condition or is a senior dog (7 years or more).
+This is especially important if your pet has any type of health condition or is a senior dog (seven years or more).

 For example, you might find foods specifically designed for senior dogs, but the AAFCO doesn’t have a nutrient profile for elderly dogs.
 Your senior pet might need something not even found in these recipes that caters to a particular problem.
+Older dogs are more susceptible to certain diseases or conditions, such as weaker joints or skin issues.
+There may be food that can help alleviate the problem your dog is having.
+In order to find out which recipe would be best, make sure to consult with a veterinary.

 Talking to your vet before you choose your dog’s food is also important if your dog is over or underweight.
 Before buying formulas aimed at weight loss (or weight gain), make sure you get to the root cause of your dog’s weight issue.